openversity/openversity.github.io/docs/rust/basic_concepts.md

         token += counter; // This is a comment at the end of statement
     ```

-* _Documentation Commnets - Supports markdown syntax_
+* _Documentation Comments - Supports markdown syntax_
     ```rust
     /// **Returns the next Token**
     /// _Example_